httpwg/http-extensions/draft-ietf-httpbis-variants.md

 To be usable with Variants, proactive content negotiation mechanisms need to be specified to take advantage of it.
 Specifically, they:

-* MUST define a request header field that advertises the clients preferences or capabilities, whose field-name SHOULD begin with "Accept-".
+* MUST define a request header field that advertises the clients preferences or capabilities.
+Often, its field-name will begin with "Accept-", but this is not required.
 * MUST define the syntax of an available-value that will occur in Variants and Variant-Key.
 * MUST define an algorithm for selecting a result.
 It MUST return a list of available-values that are suitable for the request, in order of preference, given the value of the request header nominated above (or null if the request header is absent) and an available-values list from the Variants header.
 If the result is an empty list, it implies that the cache cannot satisfy the request.